-The Right Reverend Dr Paul Colton
+Sermon preached by the Right Reverend Dr Paul Colton,

 Bishop of Cork, Cloyne and Ross